abdelrahman-tarek-0/Discord-Cloud-Database/README.md

 look on [NPM](https://www.npmjs.com/package/discord-cloud-database)

-using discord API to upload files to the cloud (free database for files) 8mb for each file
+using discord API to upload files to the cloud (free database for files) 8mb for each file.<br />
+using both bot or client account.<br />
+we of course recommend using the bot account due some performance and security issues with the client account<br />
+in client account you will need to login to the account to obtain the token every 7 days<br />
+in bot account you obtain the token once and you can use it forever<br/>

+Note: make sure if you are using bot account to add the bot to the server and give it the correct permissions<br />

-this project is for educational purposes only
+__this project is for educational purposes only__

 # table of contents
 - [Discord-Cloud-Database](#discord-cloud-database)